swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > $ cat animals.txt | head -n 5 | tail -n 3 | sort -r > final.txt
 > ~~~
 > {: .bash}
-{: .challenge}
+> Hint: build the pipe line up one command at a time to test your understanding {: .challenge}

 > ## Pipe Construction